nvdla/doc/doc/ias/unit_description.rst

 Power Consideration
 ~~~~~~~~~~~~~~~~~~~

-Convolution pipeline supports SLCG for each pipeline stage.
+Convolution pipeline supports clock gating for each major pipeline stage.
 If the
 pipeline stage is idle and no valid HW-layer is available, the data path
 of pipeline stage will be clock gated.
-But the regfile sub models inside
-pipeline stage cannot be gated by SLCG.

 Convolution DMA
 ---------------